githubtraining/training-manual/book/managers/02_getting_started.md

 ### User Accounts vs. Organization Accounts

 There are two account types in GitHub, user accounts and organization accounts.
-While there are many differences in these account types, on of the more notable differences is how you handle permissions.
+While there are many differences in these account types, one of the more notable differences is how you handle permissions.

 #### User Accounts
 When you signed up for GitHub, you were automatically given a user account.
 Permissions for a user account are simple, you add people as collaborators to specific repositories to give them full read-write access to the project.